Bearnus Bothy Isle of Ulva, Bearnus, Isle of Ulva, Isle of Mull, Argyll. PA73 6LZ

 The accommodation reflects the rugged nature of traditional island life.

 You are welcome to cook and heat washing water on the open fire or wood-burning stove.
-Pans and kettles are provided, although you may prefer to bring a camping stove and gas for preparing meals.
+Pans and kettles are provided, although you are advised to bring a camping stove and gas.
 All cooking and eating utensils are supplied.

 Please bring your own sleeping bags.
 The bothy has two single beds in the bedroom.
-There are also two additional fold-out beds and several mattresses.
+There is also an additional fold-out bed and a day bed.

 Access to the bothy requires a 5-mile walk from Ulva Ferry while carrying your kit.
-The ferry operates from April to September on weekdays between 9am and 5pm, and additionally on Sundays from June until the end of August.
-The ferry does not operate on Saturdays.
+The ferry operates on weekdays between 9am and 5.30pm.
+The ferry does not operate during weekends.

 This accommodation is featured on our map of West coast of Scotland, Skye and the Hebrides and here is its own website.